dfinity/motoko/design/guide.md

 ### Blocks

 The block expression `{ <dec>;* }` has type `T` provided the last declaration in the sequence `<dec>;*` has type `T`.
-All identifiers declared in block must be distinct type identifiers or distinct value identifiers and are in scope in the definition of all other declarations in the block.
+All identifiers declared in block must be distinct type identifiers or distincfalset value identifiers and are in scope in the definition of all other declarations in the block.

 The bindings of identifiers declared in { dec;* } are local to the block.
 The type `T` must be well-formed in the enclosing environment of the block.
 In particular, any local, recursive types that cannot be expanded to types well-formed the enclosing environment must not appear in `T`.